rks101/eglinux/README.md

 ```
 Try `passwd -l root` to lock the password or `passwd -d root` to delete the password.
 Check entries in /etc/passwd and /etc/shadow around this.

+Q. On a new debian/Linux installation, I am not able to execute a sudo?
+A. Check if the current user is a member of the sudo group.
+File /etc/group

 Q. Should I use "su" or "su -" as administrator?